JimmieM/doro-fe/README.md

 Laying a small foundation, not bigger than needed, but broad enough to implement clean code and seperation.
 The backend being adaptable to extend with more features for both Traffic and new functionality.
 Same goes for frontend.
 What's missing is base implementation of context/auth and/or routing.
 Given this is very easy to add upon, but not yet needed.
-Having reusable smaller components such as buttons, input, toggles & even some hooks, it could easily be extended, IMHO.
+Having reusable smaller components such as buttons, input, toggles & even some hooks, it could easily be extended.
 I don't find any modules being too highly coupled either.

 #### thinking openly.